oreosfly/trust-wallet-frontend/README.md

-# trust-wallet-frontend
+# :tv: Trust Wallet Frontend :tv: #
-Frontend for the backend API
+Frontend for the Trust Wallet API.
+In the future this should have smiliar features to etherscan.io.